 #3 Playing with the audience’s emotions

 I listed this as one of my favorite anime of all times, but when prompted to explain just why, I often find myself becoming a rambling, disjointed mess.
 Sure, all the action scenes are amazing and I really dig the blood & gore, but any show can pull that off.
-Where Elfen Lied sets itself apart, is that everything from the music, to the writing, and even Mamoru Kanbe’s directing is aimed at getting you very emotional.
+Where Elfen Lied sets itself apart is that everything from the music, to the writing, and even Mamoru Kanbe‘s directing is aimed at breaking you.

 Anybody that has seen this show can no doubt vividly remember what I mean with “the dog scene”.
 It’s probably not difficult to recall how you felt while watching it.
 Heck, even on a rewatch the scene retains exactly that same effect.
 It’s a shocking part to watch, that uses the violence this show is so well known for, not to entertain the viewer, but to actually horrify them.
-Not only is it sickening to see it all play out before you, it also gets you angry at the characters responsible for it while making you sad for the victims.
+Not only is it sickening to see it all play out before you, it also gets you angry at the characters responsible for it.
 Scenes like that is what Elfen Lied excels at

 The dog scene and our first introduction to Nana really paint the world as a grim and cruel place, where horrible people use their power to torment those below them.
 It gets you rooting for Lucy, invested in her story and character, yet at the same time it also makes you uncomfortable about her.
 While some of these memorable moments really make Lucy’s behavior seem justified, many others do the distinct opposite.
 I am going to be honest here and admit that I needed a bit of a break after rewatching Lucy’s scene in the train, for example.

 The question that hovers over this entire anime is not whether or not Lucy, and to a lesser extent Kurama, have done bad things.
 The question is if you, as the viewer, think they can still be redeemed.